moliver28/research-handbook/content/job-families/sales/success-service-offerings.md

 ---
-title: "Success Services Offerings"
+title: "Success Services"

 ---

-## Success Services Offerings Manager (SSOM)
+## Regional Success Services Manager (RSSM)

-The Success Services Offerings Manager is responsible for driving the success and adoption of our paid success plan offerings and services within a designated region (EMEA, AMER or APJ).
+The Regional Success Services Manager is responsible for driving the success and adoption of our paid success plan offerings and services within a designated region (EMEA, AMER or APJ).
 This role involves working closely with their regional peers to tailor our global offerings to the unique needs of their region's customers, ensuring high customer satisfaction, retention, and growth.
 The role will collaborate with regional sales, customer success, and support teams to deliver exceptional service and drive business outcomes.
+The role is considered a sales overlay role to drive customer adoption of Success Services.

-The SSOM reports to the Manager/Senior Manager, SSOM
+The RSSM reports to the Manager/Senior Manager, RSSM

-### SSOM Responsibilities:
+### RSSM Responsibilities:

  - Customer Engagement: Work closely with regional customer success and support teams to ensure effective service delivery and customer satisfaction.
  - Sales Enablement: Collaborate with regional sales teams to develop and deliver compelling service offerings, value propositions, and commercial collateral.
+Explain GitLab Services value proposition, catalog of service offerings, and methodologies.
+ - Pipeline Management: Collaborate with regional sales teams to drive sales pipeline of Success Services SKUs.
  - Performance Tracking: Monitor and report on key performance indicators for regional service offerings, identifying trends and areas for improvement.
  - Continuous Improvement: Drive continuous improvement of regional service offerings based on customer feedback, performance data, and best practices.
  - Team Collaboration: Foster strong collaboration with global service offering teams to share insights, best practices, and ensure global alignment.
  - Stakeholder Management: Build and maintain strong relationships with key regional stakeholders, including customers, partners, and internal teams.

-### SSOM Requirements:
+### RSSM Requirements:

  - Bachelor's degree in Business, Technology, or a related field.
- - Proven experience in customer success, service delivery, or account management within the region.
+ - 3+ years proven experience in customer success, service delivery, or account management within the region.
  - Understanding of DevOps, software development lifecycle
  - Excellent communication skills in English, with proficiency in additional regional languages a bonus.
  - Proven ability to collaborate with cross-functional teams and manage multiple projects.